-Benign breast conditions (also known as benign breast diseases) are non-cancerous breast disorders.
+Benign breast conditions (also called benign breast diseases) are non-cancerous breast disorders.

 Some of these conditions increase the risk of breast cancer and others do not.